garncarz/nogamespy-vietcong/README.md

 `./test.sh` (runs tests and also generates a coverage)

-`docker build -t nogamespy-vietcong .`
+`docker build -t nogamespy-vietcong -f Dockerfile-dev .`

 `docker run -it nogamespy-vietcong bash`